Oishik13/Hotel_Management_System/README.md

 Main objective of this project isto provide solution for hotel to manage most there work using computerized process.

-Technologies Used: Core Java (Swing & AWT)
+Technologies Used: Core Java (Swing & AWT),
-Database Used: MySQL
+Database Used: MySQL,
 IDE used: Netbeans